For questions regarding the HPC, please visit their website

 A crash course in CFD analysis introducing the finite volume approach and Fluent software as an application.
 This is the final workshop out of a series of four.
 A brief introduction for using Fluent on High Performance Computing units is presented, while highlighting how to deal with Fluent through the Text User Interface (TUI).

-2) Review HPC linux tutorials, beginner's guide, and tutorials.
+3) Review HPC linux tutorials, beginner's guide, and tutorials.

-4) hpc3.rcic.uci.edu (host name)
+5) hpc3.rcic.uci.edu (host name)

-8) Read how to use software modules
+8) Read software and environment modules

 9) Check out Nabil's course (above).